arvidn/utrack/README.rst

 * UDP announce and scrape
 * secure connection ID to prevent IP spoofing
 * multithreaded with minimal lock contention
-* incremental purging of peers to even out load
+* incremental purging of peers to amortize CPU load

 requirements
 ------------